Last updated 20 February 2021

-We were made to convert a small amount of Deutchmarks into East German marks.
+We were made to convert a small number of Deutschmarks into East German marks.
 Attempts to spend it proved challenging.
-Supermarket shelves were bare of produce, as if the locals had emptied them in a panic of impending disaster.
+Supermarket shelves were bare of produce as if the locals had emptied them in a panic of impending disaster.
 We ended up buying some china – a coffee pot and two mugs.
 Ironic for two reasons.
 One: a ridiculous item to carry in our backpacks for the remainder of the trip.
 Two: I don’t drink coffee!

 Photo opportunity taken

-Wandering around the grim city of East Berlin proved an eye-opener and when it came time to return to return through Checkpoint Charlie we were both pleased to be leaving.
+Wandering around the grim city of East Berlin proved an eye-opener and when it came time to return through Checkpoint Charlie we were both pleased to be leaving.
 I wondered what the locals made of the day tourists who visit their city and then leave.
 On our return train trip to West Germany, the train stopped at the border from West Berlin passing through East Germany.
-Guards searched the carriages and under carriages (were they checking for escapees?!)
-While we were waiting for the train to move, I noticed a gruff looking East German guard with his equally aggressive looking german shepherd dog.
-They were standing in front of a barbed wire fence.
-A great photo opportunity, so we quickly took a photo.
+Guards searched the carriages and undercarriages (were they checking for escapees?!)
+While we were waiting for the train to move, I noticed a gruff-looking East German guard with his equally aggressive looking german shepherd dog.
+They were standing in front of a barbed-wire fence.
+A great photo opportunity, so I quickly took a photo.
 I should have been content with that (semi-discreet) snap, but when the train moved slightly the guard and dog were right in front of me.
 I snapped a photo of them just as the train started pulling away.
 We’d been advised you’re not to take photos of East German “activities” but I thought as the train was moving I would be fine.

 Do the crime – pay the fine